iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Not all those who wander are lost.
+> The greater the impact you want to make, the greater your influence needs to be.
 >
-> — J.R.R.
-Tolkien
+> — Lolly Daskal

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->